 Optimal baby positioning at the time of birth also eliminates the potential for dystocia (difficult labor) and, therefore, results in easier and safer deliveries for both the mother and baby.

-Chiropractors and pregnancy: Talk to Your Health Care Provider
+Chiropractors & Pregnancy: Talk to Your Healthcare Provider

 Most importantly, seek options that support your body’s natural abilities to function and find a team of providers who are respectful of your choices.